LucasJMO/E6Plus/classes/Pyrokineticist.md

 **Smokeless Flame**(Su): A 3rd level Pyrokineticist can create fires that produce no heat and do not burn.
 These fires can be anything from the size of a torch to a bonfire, and produce light accordingly.
 Each lasts for 1 hour per class level.
 Smokeless Flame can be created anywhere within medium range.

-**Explosive Charge**(Ex): From 4th level on, a Pyrokineticist who charges while nimbus is active may expend a swift action to activate a fire burst at any point during their charge.
+**Explosive Charge**(Ex): From 4th level on, a Pyrokineticist who charges while nimbus is active may expend a swift action to activate a fire burst at the start of his charge.

 **Fire Immunity**(Ex): At 4th level a Pyrokineticist is immune to fire.